Mvhaynes/usgs-map/README.md

 ## Visualization
 ![image](images/demo.gif) <br>
-Each marker's size represents an earthquake's magnitude and the color represents the depth. <br> Users can click on each point to learn more about the event.
+Each marker's size represents the earthquake's magnitude and the color represents the depth. <br> Users can click on each point to learn more about the event.
 <br>
 <br>
 The map offers three layers to choose from: 'Satellite', 'Grayscale', and 'Outside' (tile layers obtained from Mapbox).
 Users can use the upper right controls to toggle between layers.
 Users can also toggle on/off earthquake markers or tectonic plate lines.